Skip to main content

 For creating a PSML file from a DOCX document.

-For the default Word import config, see the default config example.
+For the default word-import-config.xml, see the default config example.

 Overview

-The word-import-config provides a way to modify the conversion handling of Word DOCX files to PSML.
-It is suitable for developers or technically-minded end users.
-To change the file requires some familiarity with XML syntax and a solid understanding of Microsoft Word.
-Depending on the needed workflow, using a modified config requires elevated permission or very little permission.
+Editable by developers or technically-minded end users, the word-import-config.xml modifies the conversion of Word DOCX files to PSML.
+Changing the file requires familiarity with XML syntax, and a solid understanding of Microsoft Word.
+Depending on the import workflow, modifying the word-import-config.xml might require elevated permission.

 /WEB-INF/template/default/document/docx/word-import-config.xml

-• Measurements – tab stops, margins, indents, column widths, line spacing, borders or the many other measurements in Word aren’t imported into PageSeeder.
-Exceptions include table widths and image size.
+• Measurements – there is no processing of the many measurements such as tab stops, margins, indents, column widths, line spacing, borders into PageSeeder.
+Exceptions include table settings that use percentages, and image size.

-• Headers / footers – in the Word package, headers and footers are hard to reconcile with the rest of the document.
-If they have been used to represent structure in a document, move the header and footer into the body of the document before importing.
+• Headers / footers – move any meaningful content in the headers or footers into the body of the document before importing.

 Usage

-To change from the PageSeeder default import config in PageSeeder, follow the steps below:
+To change from the PageSeeder default word-import-config.xml, follow the steps below:

 1. Sign in to PageSeeder and select a project or group.